if that last word is a word, and if it isn't, it should be.

 One of my regular walks features a particularly intriguing cabanon on the top of a hill, usually inaccessible, a rusted wire fence, gate and padlock keeping inquisitive people like me, out.
 Today the gate was open, so it was my duty as an amateur investigator, 'flaneur' and story-concoctor to look a little closer.

-The overgrown garden had obviously once been loved, the clumps of lavender and rosemary still stragglingly visible, and a slatted bench still faces the mountain view, although now partially obscured by rampaging poplar and fig.
+The overgrown garden had obviously once been loved, the clumps of lavender and rosemary still stragglingly visible.
+A slatted bench still faces the mountain view, although now partially obscured by rampaging poplar and fig.

 Inside the cabanon was the usual collection of junk: bottles, broken chairs, collapsed shelves and the blackened trace of a fireplace, but the walls, unusually, held more interesting history - drawings and memos from the 1940s, particularly this quietly arresting pencil sketch that I felt could have been done by Chagall if he had happened to be in the locality and doing a spot of grape-picking.